 The third and final step is when you apply for citizenship after becoming a permanent resident.
 There are other paths, besides just naturalization, to obtain U.S. citizenship via family ties.

 Battles We Fight, Problems We Solve

-This includes taking care of issues which frequently stand between immigrants and permanent residence success.
+This is why your lawyer must be ready to take care of many different type of issues which frequently stand between immigrants and permanent residence success.

 Examples of such problems include:

 - Spouse Green Card Petitions And Fiancé(e) Visas

 Green Card Marriage Applications And Fiancé Visa Petitions